skip to content

 Can I change the appointment time offered to me?

-Weekly counselling appointments are provided at the same time on the same day, with a particular counsellor and this remains the same for the duration of the sessions.
-When you complete the availability chart on the Pre-Counselling Form it will be helpful to indicate times at which you can consistently attend.
+Weekly counselling appointments are scheduled at the same time on the same day, with your allocated counsellor.
+When you complete the availability chart on the registration form it is helpful if you can indicate times at check you can consistently attend.

 How long are the appointments?

-Do I have to fill in a Pre-counselling form?
+Do I have to fill in a Registration form?

 College Staff: Please see Information for College Staff